Menopause Keeping You Up At Night? Try This Dreamy Bedtime Ritual

 Menopause is a trying time in any woman's life.
 It's enough simply coming to terms with the next chapter of our hormonal journey… Don't even get us started on the experiences that come with it!
 Half of the population goes through menopause at some point, so why isn't anyone talking about it?
 Well, we're here to do just that.

-Specifically, we want to address one of the hardest parts of menopause: getting a good night's sleep.
+Specifically, we want to address one of the hardest parts of menopause: getting a good night's sleep1.
 According to Suzanne Gilberg-Lenz, M.D., "Sleep disruption is one of the most common complaints of those going through menopause, affecting at least 40 to 60% of us."
 Between night sweats and hot flashes, sleep during menopause can feel impossible.
 But with the right bedtime routine, including helpful products like Kindra's plant-powered menopause essentials, we can prepare for, support, and embrace our hormonal shifts to promote restful sleep.*

 Craft a ritual that aligns with your unique menopause needs.

-While hot flashes are reported by up to 85% of menopausal women, the exact cause behind these changes in temperature is unknown.
-It's theorized that they come from a resetting or narrowing of the thermoregulatory system associated with fluctuations in or loss of estrogen production.
+While hot flashes are reported by up to 85% of menopausal women2, the exact cause behind these changes in temperature is unknown.
+It's theorized that they come from a resetting or narrowing of the thermoregulatory system associated with fluctuations in or loss of estrogen production2.
 Regardless of the cause, we do know ways to ease them.
 Hasti Nazem, Kindra's head of product and education, speaks to the importance of a custom regimen:

 "When trying to improve sleep struggles related to menopause, it's helpful to remember to be patient as you navigate what works best for you.
 Clinically effective and rigorously studied products are a critical part of a sleep wellness regimen, but to fully reap the benefits, find products combined with rituals that align with your specific needs."